Light Therapy Treatments

 Getty/AnnaStills

-Light treatment for seasonal affective disorder
+Light therapy for seasonal affective disorder beyond medications

-Commercially available phototherapy devices are designed to provide a high-intensity artificial light source (10,000 lux) to offer relief and treat SAD and other mood disorders.
+Commercially available light therapy devices are designed to provide a high-intensity artificial light source (10,000 lux) to offer relief and treat SAD and other mood disorders.
 Researchers have also studied the effects of using a lower intensity artificial light at different wavelengths (colors).
 For example, studies show that a low-intensity blue-enriched white light at an intensity of 750 lux was equally as effective as the standard 10,000 lux bright light in treating SAD symptoms.
 Another study shows that blue light wavelength is more effective than red light wavelength in treating SAD symptoms.

 Therapy with different light wavelength can also treat other conditions such as sleep disorders, bipolar disorder, and eating disorders.
 As a part of environmental therapeutics, it can even be used for issues that may negatively affect your biological clock (sleep-wake cycle), such as jet lag or adjusting to a nighttime work schedule.
 In some cases, these lamps have even been used to help with dementia.
 However, SAD treatment is typically the main mental health disorder addressed by this form of treatment.